kolan72/PoliNorError.Extensions.Http/README.md

 - Additionally, custom failure status codes or categories can be added to the final handler filter.
 - Other exception types (besides `HttpRequestException`) can also be included in the final handler filter.
 - Inclusion in the outer handler filter of any `Exception` type thrown by the inner handler is also supported.
-- Typed or named `HttpClient` can be used.
+- Both typed and named `HttpClient`, as well as `IHttpClientFactory`, can be used.
 - Targets .NET Standard 2.0.

 ## 🔑 Key Concepts